 You’re standing in the 11th arrondissement savouring this best croissant in Paris.
 Here are some wonderful things to do in the 11th arrondissement.

-11. The Best Croissant In Paris Experience
+13. The Best Croissant In Paris Experience

 Sometimes the best croissant in Paris is also about the mood.
-Having a noisette at a café accompanied by a croissant on a busy Paris street corner can feel like the most exquisite experience.
+Having a noisette at a café accompanied by a good croissant on a busy Paris street corner can feel like the most exquisite experience.

 Let me know where you found your ultimate, best croissant in Paris!